Breeder (animal)

-In agriculture and in the hobby of animal fancy, a breeder is an individual animal used for selective breeding.
+In agriculture and in animal fancy, a breeder is an animal used for selective breeding.
 A breeder is usually a purebred animal, bred with the intent of producing purebred, or even show-quality animals.
 However, in some cases, a breeding animal is crossbred with another breed or a mixed breed with the intent of combining aspects of two or more different breeds.

 Purebred and registered animals

 If the breeding is for a purebred animal that will be used for exhibition or future breeding (pets or livestock), the animal must be registered and conform to the criteria laid out for that breed in a breed standard kept by a central authority, such as a kennel club for dogs.
 In addition, the breed club, kennel club, or other governing authority may have other restrictions on the type of animal that can be used for breeding to produce offspring that can be registered.

-For example, some equine societies allow backbred and crossbred individuals to be bred from; most dog clubs do not except in exceptional circumstances, by permission.
-Most kennel clubs allow any registered individual to be bred from; the individual breed club may have additional, stricter criteria.
-The Mini Foxie Club of Australia, Inc., for example, requires adult dogs to be classified before being certified eligible for breeding of purebred Miniature Fox Terriers.
-Some Jack Russell Terrier and Greater Swiss Mountain Dog clubs have similar requirements.
+For example, some horse registries allow backbred and crossbred individuals to be breeders.
+However, most dog registries do not accept crossbred animals for registration, except in exceptional circumstances and only by permission.
+Most kennel clubs allow any registered individual to be a breeder, however the individual breed club may have additional criteria such as having to pass certain eligibility requirements.

 Terminology

-In animal fancy, human breeders have specialized words for breeding animals in some species: